Picture of a hand holding a lightbulb with the text "teaching the scientific method"

 image shows scientific method posters

-As I said before, the key is to revisit the topic of the scientific method constantly.
+As I said before, the key to teaching the scientific method is to revisit the topic of the scientific method constantly.
 It should be something that the students own.
 However, I remind my students that the scientific method is evolving and isn’t rigid.
 There are steps we may repeat.
 We may start in different places.
 There are also steps we may omit.
 How do you teach the scientific method?

 My name is Jen and I’m the face behind Endeavors in Education.